Lancaster Mennonite Conference: History

 The Lancaster Mennonite Conference first convened in 1711, only a few months after the Swiss-Palatine immigrants had established themselves in what is now Lancaster County.
 In 1725, five representatives, Martin Baer, Hans Burkholtzer, Christian Herr, Benedikt Hirsche, and Johannes Bowman, attended the first general Mennonite Conference when the Dordrecht Confession was translated into English.

 Additional Mennonite immigrants joined the settlement in 1711, 1717, 1727, and at later periods.
 It is estimated that by 1735 over five hundred families had emigrated from Switzerland and the Palatinate and settled in Lancaster County.
 They overflowed into what are now neighboring counties and established daughter colonies in Maryland, Virginia, New York, Canada, and Ohio.

 The Mellinger meetinghouse was home to semiannual conferences each fall and at one of the three Rohrerstown meetinghouses every spring as far back as records exist, around 1740.
 But beginning in 1953, the spring meeting was moved to East Petersburg Mennonite Church.
 It was at this conference that decisions were made and either approved or rejected.

+In the 1940s, missionaries from the LMC traveled to Ethiopia.
+This mission led to the founding of the Meserete Kristos Church, which is the largest Mennonite denomination in Ethiopia and one of the largest in the world with over 300,000 members.

 Expansion and growth led to differences of opinion within the conference.
 In 1960, nine ordained men withdrew from the conference to form the Mennonite Christian Brotherhood.
 Differences over issues related to divorce and remarriage, television, and relaxed dress requirements resulted in the formation of the Eastern Pennsylvania Mennonite Church in 1969.
 Two hundred members left in 1975 to form the Conservative Mennonite Churches of York and Adams Counties, Pennsylvania.

+As of 2018, the LMC had 15,357 members in 179 congregations.